The Graeco-Roman World

 Reading through the New Testament, the event of one crucifixion takes center stage.
 Why was the savior of the world killed in such a gruesome manner?
 Who were these Romans?
 The New Testament was originally written in the Greek language.
 If the Romans were ruling the lands, then why was the New Testament not written in their language, Latin?
 How did the Greeks develop a major influence over the people of the Bible?
 These questions and many more necessitate our study of the cultures that influenced the Biblical writers at the end of the Old Testament and the time of the New Testament just as we would study the Egyptians in studying the book of Exodus.

-The Romans and the Greeks were what we know call super powers; countries that held the political, financial, and military power to dominate other nations.
+The Romans and the Greeks were what we now call superpowers; countries that held the political, financial, and military power to dominate other nations.
 Although there are many definitions of what is considered the Graeco-Roman world, this paper will consider the cultures that greatly influenced the world during the time in which the New Testament events occurred.
 Although the Greeks did not retain control during this time, their culture was heavily infused in the people and geography that the Romans annexed.
 In fact, the Romans themselves were heavily influenced by the Greeks.
-There were so many Greek cities in southern Italy at one time that the Romans called this area Magna Graecia (Great Greece) and thus gave the name Greeks to the people that called themselves Hellenes.[i]
-While Paul speaks to many Roman audiences he certainly addresses many Greek influences in his writings.
+There were so many Greek cities in southern Italy at one time that the Romans called this area Magna Graecia (Great Greece) and thus gave the name Greeks to the people who called themselves Hellenes.[i]
+While Paul speaks to many Roman audiences, he certainly addresses many Greek influences in his writings.

-Following, will be brief review of various aspects of the Graeco-Roman culture such as leaders, daily life of its citizens, economy, religion, government, etc. In addition, specific emphasis will be given to the practice of slavery as applied to one of Paul’s writings.
-While not an exhaustive list, this will serve to offer a glimpse into the cultures by briefly touching on major points that paint a picture of New Testament period.
+Following will be a brief review of various aspects of the Graeco-Roman culture, such as leaders, daily life of its citizens, economy, religion, government, etc. In addition, specific emphasis will be given to the practice of slavery as applied to one of Paul’s writings.
+While not an exhaustive list, this will serve to offer a glimpse into the cultures by briefly touching on major points that paint a picture of the New Testament period.

 Leaders